 Water Code section 13383 authorizes the Central Coast Water Board to establish monitoring, inspection, entry, reporting, and recordkeeping requirements for any person who owns or operates a publicly owned treatment works.

-The Central Coast Water Board publicly noticed this time schedule order from November 18, 2021, to December 20, 2021.
+The Central Coast Water Board publicly noticed TSO R3-2021-0005 from November 18, 2021, to December 20, 2021 and publicly noticed revised TSO R3-2022-0005-A1 from February 14, 2024 to March 15, 2024.

 Issuance of this time schedule order is exempt from provisions of the California Environmental Quality Act (Pub.
 Resources Code, section 21000 et seq.)
 (CEQA) pursuant to Water Code section 13389 because the adoption or modification of a NPDES permit for an existing source is statutorily exempt and this time schedule order only serves to implement a NPDES permit (Pacific Water Conditioning Ass’n, Inc. v.
 City Council of City of Riverside (1977) 73 Cal.
 App.
 3d 546, 555-556).
 This enforcement action is taken for the protection of the environment and as such is exempt from the provisions of the California Environmental Quality Act (Public Resources Code Section 21000, et seq.) in accordance with Section 15321, Chapter 3, Title 14, California Code of Regulations.